Asian small-clawed otter

 The Asian small-clawed otter lives in riverine habitats, freshwater wetlands and mangrove swamps.
 It feeds on molluscs, crabs and other small aquatic animals.
-It lives in pairs, but was also observed in family groups with up to 12 individuals.
+It lives in pairs, but also has been observed in family groups with up to 12 individuals.

 It is listed as Vulnerable on the IUCN Red List, and is threatened by habitat loss, pollution, and in some areas also by hunting.

 Taxonomy

 Lutra cinerea was the scientific name proposed by Johann Karl Wilhelm Illiger in 1815 for an otter collected in Batavia.
 In the 19th and 20th centuries, several zoological specimens were described: